 \section{Abstract}

-The value alignment of sociotechnical systems has become a central debate but progress in this direction requires the measurement of the expressions of values.
-While the rise of large-language models offer new possible opportunities for measuring expressions of human values (e.g., humility or equality) in social media data, there remain both conceptual and practical challenges in operationalizing value expression in social media posts: what value system and operationalization is most applicable, and how do we actually measure them?
-In this paper, we draw on the Schwartz value system as a broadly encompassing and theoretically grounded set of basic human values, and introduce a framework for measuring Schwartz value expressions in social media posts at scale.
+The value alignment of sociotechnical systems has become a central debate, but progress depends on how human values are perceived in the content these systems surface and how such perceptions can be measured at scale.
+Social media platforms are a prominent class of sociotechnical systems where algorithmic curation shapes exposure to value-laden content at scale.
+Large-language models offer new opportunities for measuring expressions of human values (e.g., humility or equality) in social media data, but value expressions can be subjective: different people will annotate the same post with different values.
+In this paper, we draw on the Schwartz value system as a broadly encompassing and theoretically grounded set of basic human values, and introduce a framework to \textit{personalize} the measurement of expressions of Schwartz values in social media posts at scale.
 We collect 32,370 ground truth value expression annotations from N=1,079 people on 5,211 social media posts representative of real users' feeds.
-We observe low levels of inter-rater agreement between people, and low agreement between human raters and LLM-based methods.
-Drawing on theories of \textit{interpretivism} --- that different people will have different subjective experiences of the same situation --- we argue that value expression is (partially) in the eye of the beholder.
-In response, we construct a personalization architecture for classifying value expressions.
-We find that a system that explicitly models these differences yields predicted value expressions that people agree with more than they agree with other people.
+Due to the subjectivity of the task, we observe low levels of inter-rater agreement between people, and low agreement between human raters and LLM-based methods.
+In response, we construct a personalization architecture for classifying value expressions by learning from a small number of highly informative calibration annotations per user.
+In evaluation, we find that modeling these differences successfully yields value expression predictions that people agree with more than they agree with other people.
 These results contribute new methods and understanding for the measurement of human values in social media data.